 Trophies are special objects and equipment.

-Examples of Trophies include healing potions, scrolls, sci-fi technology, or any supernatural item that was not created with The Contract's Power system.
-Trophies are not subject to standardized balance.
-Therefore, their effects may be altered or ignored outside the Playgroup where they were obtained.
+Examples of Trophies include healing potions, scrolls, sci-fi technology, or any supernatural item that was not created with The Contract's Gift system.

 Eugene G. “Doc” Roe Corporal Medic 101st Airborne 2nd Battalion Easy Company